-The Platform initiative began as a Gold Coast 2018 Commonwealth Games legacy project supported by Queensland Government and proudly delivered by Brisbane City Council.
+The Platfrom initiative began as a Gold Coast 2018 Commonwealth Games legacy project supported by the Queensland Government and proudly delivered by Council.

 Roots - Hiromi Tango